solstefan/Ultramodern/README.md

 🔵Designs that not only look ahead but also demonstrate practical innovation, or problem-solving.
 Breathtaking aesthetic is fine too.

-🔵Embracing the synergy between architecture, web design, robotics, and spaces, creating a harmonious blend that defines the future aesthetic.
+🔵Collide the synergy between architecture, web design, robotics, and spaces, creating a harmonious blend that defines the future aesthetic.

 🔵Designs that not only push boundaries but do so with an intuitive approach, problem-solving with technology.